 Italian Pantry Staples

-This guide walks through what to keep on hand and how these ingredients show up in everyday cooking.
+This guide covers what to keep on hand and why these ingredients matter.

 The Foundation of an Italian Pantry

-You do not need a large pantry to cook well.
-A small collection of reliable ingredients will take you surprisingly far.
+You don’t need a large pantry to cook well.
+A smaller collection of reliable ingredients is usually more useful than shelves full of items you rarely use.

 Italian Pantry Staples